sagharmaktabkhah/face-tracking/README.md

 * Make sure your webcam is connected and accessible.

 ---
+## Jupyter Notebook Version
+If you prefer working interactively, you can open:
+SmartFaceTracking.ipynb

+Run it using Jupyter Notebook: jupyter notebook

+---
 ##  How It Works

 1. Capture frames from the webcam